thinkst/canarytokens-docs/docs/guide/idp-app-token.md

 ![Token Details](../.vuepress/images/idp_app/okta_tokendetails.png)

 Assign users to the application by clicking the 'Assignments' tab, opening the 'Assign' dropdown, and selecting 'Assign to People' or 'Assign to Groups'.
-Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval--now all your users can add or find this application!
+Finally, the Self-service tab provides an option to allow users to request access to the application, and you can disable requiring approval—now all your users can add or find this application!

 ![Assignments](../.vuepress/images/idp_app/okta_assign.png)